CHILD CARE CENTER

 · At least two complete changes of clothing brought to the center daily.

-Both the Infant and the Toddler rooms are equipped with a refrigerator, microwave and bottle warmer.
+Both the Infant and the Toddler rooms are equipped with a refrigerator and microwave.

 PRESCHOOL CLASSES – (General Information pertaining to all classes)